- GW Home

 - Commitment to the educational enterprise of the University.

-GTAs may be nominated by any GW student or faculty member.
-Departments or programs that appoint Graduate Teaching Assistants may also nominate or support candidates by submitting the following materials electronically as a single PDF document:
+GAs may be nominated by any GW student or faculty member.
+Departments or programs that appoint Graduate Assistants may also nominate or support candidates by submitting the following materials electronically as a single PDF document:

-- Letter of nomination (1–2 pages) from a faculty mentor or supervisor detailing the GTA’s accomplishments.
+- Letter of nomination (1–2 pages) from a faculty mentor or supervisor detailing the GA’s accomplishments.

 - Letter of support from the department chair, program director, or second faculty sponsor (1–2 pages).

-- Students’ comments on the GTA’s semester feedback, with numerical ratings where available summarized in a table (maximum of five pages).
+- Students’ comments on the GA’s semester feedback, with numerical ratings where available summarized in a table (maximum of five pages).

 - Letters of support from one to five students (1–2 pages each).